CleitonAmbrosio/Rossmann-Stores-Sales-Forecast/README.md

 ## *Note on visualization*

 A better reading of the main notebook might be achieved by enabling the following [Jupyter Notebook Extensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions):
-- Collapsible Headings
+- Collapsible Headings;
-- Hide input
+- Hide input;
-- Split Cells Notebook
+- Split Cells Notebook.